 - Link Click Surveys

-Managing your list can be as simple as asking questions, and letting your subscribers tell you what they want.
+Managing your list can be as simple as asking questions, and letting people tell you what they want.
 Using trigger links in the emails you send, you can tag and identify your prospects based on which links they click (or whether or not they click them at all).

 This will help you segment and target your prospects better, while also providing them a better experience with your business, as your interactions with them will be more tailored as well.